pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

 **Registration:** [Click here](https://forms.gle/rzBQuBTR82xukCPw8)

 * _This event can be attended in-person or remotely, we strongly recommend to attend in person where possible._
-* _Only the plenary sessions can be attended remotely, break-out rooms can not be attended online_
 * _There are no costs to register or attend the conference.
 Travel, accommodation and living expenses are not covered, all attendees are responsible to cover their own expenses._

 {{< button link="https://forms.gle/rzBQuBTR82xukCPw8" label="Register for this conference" type="dark" >}}